 - The covered loss occurs: Following a house fire, water damage or burglary, for example, the first step (typically after emergency services have become involved) is to call your insurance provider and start your claim process.

-- You replace the items: Using the ACV check you received, purchasing new items of similar make and quality is your next step, even if your check doesn’t cover the full cost.
-In that case, you’d need to add your own money for the purchase.
-To recover the depreciation, you will then usually need to prove you have replaced the item within a certain timeframe and with specific documents (e.g., receipts).
+- You replace the items or repair the damage: Using the ACV check you received, you’ll purchase new items of similar make and quality or repair the damage to your home, even if your check doesn’t cover the full cost.
+To recover the depreciation, you will then usually need to prove you have replaced the item or fixed the damage to your house within a certain timeframe and with specific documents (e.g., receipts).
 Confirm with your agent what is required under your policy.

-- Your insurance provider pays out the recoverable depreciation: Once you have proven that you replaced the destroyed or stolen items with new items and show your insurance provider how much you paid for them, you are then typically issued a second check for the recoverable depreciation amount.
+- Your insurance provider pays out the recoverable depreciation: Once you have proven that you replaced the destroyed or stolen items (or repaired the damage to your home) with new items and show your insurance provider how much you paid for them, you are then typically issued a second check for the recoverable depreciation amount.

 How to claim depreciation